Dean, School of Global Policy & Strategy

 He has served as an adviser to major companies in the telecommunications and information technology industries and to leading international institutions.
 He is a member of the Council on Foreign Relations and is Vice Chair of the Board of the Grameen Foundation USA..
 From 2010-2011 he also served as Senior Counselor to the U.S. Trade Representative on strategy and negotiations with a special responsibility for technology and intellectual property issues.
 From 2011 to 2012 he was the chief policy officer for the Aspen Institute’s project on the international digital economy and he also is the Chair of the CONNECT Innovation Institute.

-He was named to the CCST Council in 2007 and served as Vice Chair from 2011 to 2017.
-In 2018 he was named CCST Board Chair and was also named a CCST Senior Fellow.
+He was named to the CCST Council in 2007 and was named Vice Chair in 2011.
+He was named Board Chair in September 2018.

 Science has a role in informing California policymaking and in sustaining the prosperity and wellbeing of our peoples and communities.
 California’s institutions of higher learning and its research labs have joined together to make their expertise available on a nonpartisan basis to assist the state government in making wise policy for the benefit of generations to come.